top of page

 Sadly, many adults are unable to escape relationships with the very people who have abused, tortured, raped and exploited them, just because they are “family.”

 My mother’s hate of me did not stop me from caring for her.
 Since I was her target, later in life I stepped aside to heal because of the ongoing atrocities and crimes she had committed against me.
-Because I confronted her years ago, she disinherited me and left her and my brother’s sizable estate to my wealthy cousin, Beverly Ann (Stallings) Moerke, Goodyear, Arizona, and me $1.00.
+Because I confronted her years ago, she disinherited me and left her, my fathers and my brother’s sizable estate to my wealthy cousin, Beverly Ann (Stallings) Moerke, Goodyear, Arizona, and me $1.00.

 Beverly’s relationship with my mother was not conflicted or involved crimes of rape—-Beverly, a devout Catholic, sent me a $1.00 check just in time for Christmas 2011.
 About the same time, Beverly gave a large donation to the Walla Walla Catholic School in Walla Walla, Washington.

-Mentors and friends wonder what price my cousin, Beverly Moetke, would put on the sexual service I was forced into by my mother and great-uncle during my childhood years.
+Mentors and friends wonder what price my cousin, Beverly Moerke, would put on the sexual service I was forced into by my mother and great-uncle during my childhood years.
 I received no compensation or restitution for the many years of torture and rape my mother and great-uncle committed against me.
 Beverly has two daughters, Sandra and Laura, but is unable to feel or show any empathy toward me.

 Childhood rape is “soul murder and “child homicide.”
 The effects reverberate through a child’s life and extend into adulthood.
 Survivors become the walking wounded.
 We are often thrown away and erased by our family - often with the help of patriarchal organizations and the legal system.